GeorgTenzing/EEG_Classification/README.md

 # EEG_Classification
 A deep-learning pipeline for classifying EEG signals (especially SSVEP) using PyTorch Lightning.
+Please take a look at Result_presentation.ipynb to see my latest and best performances (mind that most models are retrained version of itself so the Validation Accuracy is only on the retrained timeframe)

 ## Project Description
 This repository implements a complete workflow for EEG-based classification, including: